apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

 ### Next step

-The next proxy, [fault-handling-1](../fault-handling-1/README.md), shows you how to handle errors and return custom error messages.
+The next proxy, [apikey-security-2](../apikey-security-1/README.md), shows you how to remove the API key query parameter from the request to the backend target.

 ### Ask the community